An action-packed day watching Dragon Boat races with the kids

 From the New Territories: MTR to Heng On or Wu Kai then Bus 99 to Sai Kung

-Happening a day before the actual dragon boat festival, the spectacular Discovery Bay Dragon Boat Races have a track record for being super entertaining, so much so that it even has fantastic cheerleading performances, inflatable water slides, and a giant bubble show – a day kids (and adults) will surely enjoy.
+Happening a day before the actual dragon boat festival, the spectacular Discovery Bay Dragon Boat Races have a track record for being super entertaining, so much so that it even has inflatable water slides, fun booths, balloon twisting and sticker tattoos – a day kids (and adults) will surely enjoy.

 Day Trip: Aside from hiking and the beach, there is so much more to enjoy in Discovery Bay!
 And as we’ve done for the other islands, our guide will sort you out if you need to take the kids for a mid-race snack (or a cheeky drink for you)!